amartzloff/logical-chatbot/README.md

 # logical-chatbot
+Hi, my name is Alice.
+I'm finishing my studies in a french engineering school called Centrale Marseille.
+For this year, I also chose to enter the MSc.
+Artificial Intelligence and Machine Learning at Aix-Marseille University.
-My third year engineering school project at Centrale Marseille in Digital.e option (i.e. computer engineering) in artificial intelligence course.
+This repository is my third year engineering school project for the Digital.e (i.e. computer engineering) option in artificial intelligence course in chose.